natashamcintyre/gilded-rose/README.md

   - if aged brie, increase quality by 1 (stop at 50) and reduce sell_in by 1
   - if sulfuras, do nothing
   - if backstage passes, increase quality by varying amounts and reduce sell_in by 1

+Add On:
+  - conjured, decrease quality by 2

+  I decided to extract out a Quality class to handle all of the logic behind the quality changes.